aragon/aragon-network-token/README.md

 This repo is divided into multiple independent sub-packages:

 - [`sale`](packages/sale): the original token sale contracts, including the [official ANT token contract](packages/sale/contracts/ANT.sol)
+- [`an-controller`](packages/an-controller): the final token controller, severely limiting exposed controller functionality.
+To be eventually connected to the Aragon Network.

 ## Important contracts